 No discipline?
 Lacking in self-interest?
 These viewpoints fall far short of the reality.
 Exemplary nonprofits depend upon measurable results to determine effectiveness including financial results.
 Twenty years ago, Rosabeth Kanter and David Summers recognized that “nonprofits are increasingly setting more stringent financial goals, reporting ‘operating income’ as though it were ‘profit.’”

-At about the same time, Peter Drucker asserted that “nonprofit enterprises are more money-conscious than business enterprises are.
+At about the same time, Peter Drucker asserted, “nonprofit enterprises are more money-conscious than business enterprises are.
 They talk and worry about money much of the time because it so hard to raise and because they always have so much less of it than they need.”
 In other words, that nonprofits don’t, shouldn’t, or can’t use financial returns to measure performance is as much a myth as the idea that nonprofits can’t make a profit at all.

 To be fair, it’s not that nonprofits don’t have measures; it’s just that many aren’t financial or written down.
 Furthermore, nonprofits often have measures based on the quality of things, which is very challenging because it’s softer in texture, “How much” is much easier to measure than “how good.”
 Peter Goldmark, former President of the Rockefeller Foundation, describes it this way, “You don’t have a central financial metric that is really central . . .
 You are dealing with squishier intangible issues of social change or public attitudes and behavior.”